thechori/echodial-web/readme.md

   - See instructions here for details on how to do this within the Twilio dashboard
     - _TODO: Create doc for this_

-- Database migrations are used to update the Postgres schema via knex.
-When these are completed, be sure to also run the npm script (npm run generate-types:dev) in order to properly update the generates types within the app (output will be at src/types/index.ts)
+- Whenever changes to the database schema are made, be sure to check the `echodial-api` project and grab the most-up-to-date type definitions from `src/types.ts` and copy the contents into this projects types file at `src/types.ts` -- this is the temporary solution until a proper one can be created

 - Whenever new environment variables are added to the `.env.local` file, corresponding environment variables must be added to the Digital Ocean App settings